candudu88/TCSS502_Dungeon-Game/README.md

 # TCSS502_Dungeon-Game

-This is an adventure game where a hero is randomly placed within a dungeon, which is randomly generated.
-The adventurer needs to find the four Pillars of OO (Abstraction, Encapsulation, Inheritance, and Polymorphism) and take them to the exit to win the game.
+This is an adventure game where a hero explores a dungeon.
+The adventurer needs to find the four Pillars of OO (Abstraction, Encapsulation, Inheritance, and Polymorphism) to win the game.

 Under dungeonadventure.py run the code
 Your goal: